stacklok/frizbee-action/README.md

 Name the secret `FRIZBEE_TOKEN` and paste the token you created in the previous step and select `Add secret`.

-#### I don't have time for that
+#### Minder

+Frizbee is also a feature of the [Minder](https://github.com/mindersec/minder) Open Source project.
-If you prefer to automate all of this, we recommend trying out [Minder cloud](https://cloud.stacklok.com), a free for Open Source SaaS solution built on the open source project Minder.
-This way you can easily automate the process of pinning your actions and container images.
-You can also do a lot more than that, like monitoring your dependencies, scanning your code for vulnerabilities, and securing configuring your repositories and GitHub Actions.
+With Minder, you can also easily enable the automation of pinning your actions and container images.
+You can also do a lot more, such as monitoring your dependencies, scanning your code for vulnerabilities, and securing configuring your repositories and GitHub Actions.

+If you prefer to automate all of this via a hosted service, we recommend trying out the Minder cloud from [Custcodian](https://custcodian.dev/).

 ## Configuration